Andreslp08/TypingTraining/README.md

 -Responsive design
 -This typing training works in all devices
--This version has 3 different modes: basic, advanced and custom text -You can train put your own text
+-This version has 3 different modes: basic, advanced and custom text -You can training putting your own text
--You can select language you want to train.
+-You can select the language that you want to train.